Summary

 Zachary Martin Nunn[2] (born May 4, 1979) is an American politician and United States Air Force officer who has served as the U.S. representative for Iowa’s 3rd congressional district since 2023.
 A member of the Republican Party, he was a member of the Iowa Senate for the 15th district from 2019 to 2023 and the Iowa House of Representatives for the 30th district from 2015 to 2019.

-Nunn ran for a seat in the United States House of Representatives in 2022 to represent Iowa’s 3rd congressional district.
-He won the election on November 8th defeating incumbent Cindy Axne.
+Nunn ran for a seat in the United States House of Representatives in 2022 to represent Iowa’s 3rd congressional district, successfully defeating incumbent Democrat Cindy Axne.
+He was re-elected in 2024.

 Early life and education

-Nunn was born on May 4, 1979, in Story City, Iowa, and raised in Altoona.[4]
-He graduated from Southeast Polk High School in 1998.[4]
-He earned a Bachelor of Arts degree in political science and international relations from Drake University in 2002.[4][5]
-He earned a M.S. in military operational art and science from the Air Command and Staff College in 2004 and a Master of Studies in international security from the University of Cambridge in 2007.[5][4]
+Nunn was born on May 4, 1979, in Story City, Iowa, and raised in Altoona.[3]
+He graduated from Southeast Polk High School in 1998.[3]
+He earned a Bachelor of Arts degree in political science and international relations from Drake University in 2002.[3][4]
+He earned a Master of Science in military operational art and science from the Air Command and Staff College in 2004 and a Master of Studies in international security from Selwyn College, Cambridge, in 2007.[4][3]

 Career